Argus Leader: Readership

-The Argus Leader is South Dakota's second-largest newspaper in total circulation, as of 2021.
-The weekday circulation for the newspaper was 23,721 as of October, 2017.
-The Sunday edition has a circulation of 32,981 as of October, 2017.
+The Argus Leader is South Dakota's largest newspaper in total circulation as of 2023.
+The weekday circulation for the newspaper was 23,721 as of October 2017.
+The Sunday edition has a circulation of 32,981 as of October 2017.

-The associated website, ArgusLeader.com boasts most traffic and unique visitors in its market, according to Comscore.com's data.
+Its website boasts the most traffic and unique visitors in its market, according to Comscore data.
+The company claimed to have over 786,000 unique users visit the site every month in 2018.

-The newspaper also publishes an economic weekly, the Sioux Falls Business Journal, as part of its Sunday publication.
+The newspaper publishes an economic weekly, the Sioux Falls Business Journal, as part of its Sunday publication.